dell/csm-docs/content/docs/authorization/v2.x GA/_index.md

 - Tenant Management (create, get, delete)
 - Token Management (create, revoke)

-For more information on the configuration of the above, see the configuration of the [Proxy Server](../v2.0-tech-preview/configuration/proxy-server/#configuring-storage).
+For more information on the configuration of the above, see the configuration of the [Proxy Server](../v2.x-ga/configuration/proxy-server/#configuring-storage).

 ### Tenant Administrators

 Tenants of CSM for Authorization can use the token provided by the Storage Administrators in their storage requests.

-For more information on how to use the token and configuration, see configuration for the [PowerFlex driver](../v2.0-tech-preview/configuration/powerflex) or the [PowerMax driver](../v2.0-tech-preview/configuration/powermax).
+For more information on how to use the token and configuration, see configuration for the [PowerFlex driver](../v2.x-ga/configuration/powerflex), [PowerMax driver](../v2.x-ga/configuration/powermax), or the [PowerScale driver](../v2.x-ga/configuration/powerscale).